Sagarika9316/About-bigdata/README.md

   **Data Integration**

-  1.Data Integration : Merging from multiple resources 2.Data Representation : Using various techniques of visualization like plotting graphs suchs as charts,histogram,bar,boxplots etc
+  1.**_Data Integration_** : Merging from multiple resources
+  2.**_Data Representation_** : Using various techniques of visualization like plotting graphs suchs as charts,histogram,bar,boxplots etc

   **Data Analysis**

-  1.Query Process :
+  1.**_Query Process_** :Query is a way to get useful data subsets by some process like abstract modellingand standardizing them to one another
+        .Exammple - Data